morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 - **Enhanced Card Layout:** Used a two-column layout for better organization of content
 - **Visual Separation:** Added clear visual distinction between different sections with improved card headers and borders
 - **Quick Actions:** Improved the accessibility and visibility of important actions
+- **Removed Casual Greeting:** Removed the informal "Hello [name]! 👋" text for a more professional appearance

 ### 3. Admin Dashboard Improvements
+- **Professional Top Bar:** Added a top navigation bar with useful tools (search, notifications, date display)
+- **Context-Aware Title:** The top bar shows the current section title for better orientation
+- **Quick Access Tools:** Added action buttons for frequently used functions
 - **Comprehensive Overview:** Added a proper dashboard view with platform stats, quick actions, and system alerts
 - **Better Tab Navigation:** Enhanced the admin tabs with clearer active states and better spacing
 - **Consistent Card Styling:** Implemented unified card styling across all admin sections